Meet Our Team

 If he is not cheering for the Tennessee Volunteers, the Memphis Grizzles, or actively participating as a member of his local church in Frog Jump, you will find Jeff working to get people suffering from addiction the help that they need.
 Jeff is a 30 year alumni of JACOA, and has been working to help plant a seed of hope in everyone he comes in contact with.
 His 23 years of dedicated service at JACOA is a true testament to his selflessness.

-Medical Services
+Medical Director

 Director of Naps